tech-equity-justice/tej-app-project/README.md

 ### 3. HOW TO SUBMIT

-You can submit your code using one of the two below methods
+You can submit your code using one of these two methods

 a.
 Submit as a public github repository (this is the preferred way)